 Each certificate consists of required courses, prescribed electives, and a spectrum of specialized additional electives.
 To promote maximum flexibility and individual career preparation, most elective courses may be applied to any certificate.
-In addition, a base course (Mentored Research, CTPS 6001) is available to all postdoctoral scholars every term, for one to four semester credit hours.
+In addition, a base course (Mentored Research, CTPS 6001) is available to all postdoctoral scholars every term.
 It consists of focused research and supervision in the postdoc’s area of concentration, allowing the scholar to stay in the lab to work on experiments, manuscripts or both, in conjunction with the mentor.

 Upon completion of the required coursework for a specific certificate, postdoctoral scholars are responsible for requesting its issuance from The Office of Postdoctoral Affairs.
 This feature gives scholars control over the timing of when a certificate is earned and issued.